salesforce/OmniXAI/docs/omnixai.rst

   - :py:mod:`omnixai.explainers.nlp`: It contains the explainers for NLP tasks, e.g., LIME, integrated-gradient.
   - :py:mod:`omnixai.explainers.timeseries`: It contains the explainers for time series tasks, e.g., SHAP, MACE.

-For each group, the explainers are further categorized into "model-agnostic", "model-specific" and "counterfactual".
+For "tabular", "vision", "nlp" and "timeseries", the explainers are further categorized into "model-agnostic", "model-specific" and "counterfactual".
 A "model-agnostic" explainer can handle black-box ML models, i.e., only requiring a prediction function without knowing model details.
 A "model-specific" explainer requires some information of ML models, e.g., whether the model is differentiable, whether the model is a linear model or a tree-based model. "counterfactual" is a special group for counterfactual